oakmac/cuttle/README.md

 ## Development Setup

-To setup a environment for building Cuttle:  (you can replace the `lein` bits with Cuttle :P)
+To setup a environment for building Cuttle:

 1. Install [Leiningen] and [Node.js].
 1. One-time setup.
 Run from the project directory:

     ```sh
-    # setup on linux/mac
+    # linux/mac
     scripts/setup.sh

-    # setup on windows
+    # windows
     scripts/setup.bat
     ```

-1. Compile when files change:
+1. Compile LESS and ClojureScript:

     ```sh
-    # compile LESS file
-    grunt less
+    grunt build

-    # compile ClojureScript files (this may take a minute)
-    lein cljsbuild once
     ```

 1. Launch to try it out:

     ```sh
-    # launch on Mac/Linux/Cygwin
-    scripts/launch.sh

-    # launch on Windows
+    grunt launch
-    scripts/launch.bat
     ```

-1. Assemble a release (can only do this for your OS):
+1. Assemble a release for your OS:

     ```sh
-    # Create a release folder
-    ./release.sh

-    # Create a release zip
-    ./release.sh -z
+    grunt release
     ```

 ## About the Name/Logo